Niveshpai/Niveshpai.github.io/README.md

 ### Please check contributing.md and follow the guidelines if you want to make changes.
 The PR will be reviewed within 4-6 days.

-### Also, I am shipping out some stickers(and possibly a t-shirt) if you make a major contribution to the website. :) [p.s: There maybe some delay in shipping or if the shipping expenses are high, you may need to bear it.(in rare cases)]

-    Major contributions involve(but not limited to) :
-    1. Revamping and stylising to a major extent while maintaining the original feel of the website.
-    2. Fixing and/or implementing new features which can extensively help the user.
-    3. Fixing severe and critical security bugs.
-[This may/may not be applicable since no backend is used.]
-    4. Something unique and praise-worthy which is not within the above scope.

-### Thank you for participating.
-The offer has ended. :)